Buying, Selling or Leasing a Kiwifruit Orchard?

 Whether you are a new entrant, an “old hand”, a large commercial operator, a small scale lifestyle orchardist or anywhere in between, all of this can be hard to get right.
 Worst of all it can distract you from the main game, which is getting on with making your orchard business a success, or if you are exiting the industry, getting the right outcome for you and your family.

 This is where we come in.
 Cooney Lees Morgan has a team with a wealth of expertise in the kiwifruit field - or should that be ‘orchard’.
-We are acting for growers on all aspects of their kiwifruit businesses, and working with post harvest companies and ZESPRI on a daily basis.
-Two of our team members have extensive in-house experience at ZESPRI, and a strong network of contacts there and across the post-harvest sector.
+We are acting for growers on all aspects of their kiwifruit businesses, and working with post harvest companies and Zespri on a daily basis.
+Four of our team members have extensive in-house experience at Zespri, and a strong network of contacts there and across the post-harvest sector.

 We have the skills and experience to steer you smoothly through sales and purchases, leases, and dealing as a ‘one stop shop’ with all of the related issues in your kiwifruit business or transaction.
 We’ll help you make better decisions about starting up, operating or exiting from your kiwifruit business.